Eraph/hugo-theme-mako/README.md

   background = "#090909"
 ```

-Many of these settings have defaults so it's not critical that you set them.

 ### Date Formats
-The value you enter here must be very specific.
-Use the exact values as in the following example, rearranged as you need them:
+The values you enter here must be very specific.
+Use the exact date and time values as in the following example, rearranged as you need them:

 ```
 02/Jan/2006 15:04 MST